 As if to emphasize my statements about Georgian westward orientation, the girl at the box office is reading Kafka’s “America”, and she is not at all happy about being interrupted.
 Out of revenge, she charges me the maximum price of 30 lari for one ticket, that’s about 10 euros (= 11.30 USD).

-There are still a few hours until the show will begin, allowing us, that is me and you, the esteemed reader, to aimlessly walk around town, trying to remember the way back.
+There are still a few hours until the show, allowing us, that is me and you, the esteemed reader, to aimlessly walk around town, trying to remember the way back.
 The theater is ornamented by a funny tower, so it should be easy to find.

 Near Gabriadze Theater, I spot some Soviet children’s books.
 They have neither a price tag, nor a visible owner, so maybe they are there to be taken home by children, nostalgics or students of Russian, for free in either case.

 Briefly, I have to walk through one of those annoying streets packed with tourist restaurants on both sides, where young women and men shove menus into your face.
 If the food was good, it wouldn’t be necessary to advertise it that way.

 Fleeing from the exaggeratedly cheerful tourist hunters, I escape into the somberness of Anchiskhati Basilica.
 It looks more like a small chapel than a basilica, but it’s the history that matters.
 And this is the oldest surviving church in Tbilisi, from the 6th century.